 - Please do not discuss rankings with employers.
 If an employer contacts you to discuss rankings or offer you a job directly, you don’t have to share your ranking strategy.
 Let them know you’ll be submitting your rankings through the process illustrated above, and connect with your co-op advisor immediately.
 All job offers and matches for jobs posted in WaterlooWorks must follow the process above to keep things fair for both students and employers.

 - When you are matched with a job, you are bound by our co-op roles and responsibilities to honour this match.
-So be sure to only apply to jobs that you can realistically see yourself taking, and submit your rankings carefully – even if you rank a job a “10” you could still be matched!
+So be sure to only apply to jobs that you can realistically see yourself taking and submit/save your rankings carefully – even if you rank a job a “10” you could still be matched.

 WaterlooWorks Job Matching

 When the match results come out, the following scenarios may occur.